kimkimani/guruspedia/content/articles/how-to-minimize-docker-mages/index.md

 status: publish
 published: true
 url: /how-to-minimize-docker-mages/
-title: How to Minimize Docker Images - Docker Image Optimization Strategies
+title: How to Minimize and Slim Docker Images - Docker Image Optimization Strategies
 description: This article will teach you the best strategies and tips for slimming down Docker images and reducing their size.
 So, if you're looking for an easier way to manage your Docker images, this guide is for you!
 date: 2023-07-19T00:00:00-12:00
 topics: [DevOps]